Bangladeshis in Ireland celebrate ‘second independence’ after country’s prime minister resigns

 Dr Arman Rahman, assistant professor at UCD’s school of medicine, said he was relieved to see an end to Ms Hasina’s reign but was sad to see the situation the country was in.

-“I’m happy that the regime but I’m also sad that these events have taken such a beautiful country, with such potential, back 20 years,” he said.
+“I’m happy that the regime has changed but I’m also sad that these events have taken such a beautiful country, with such potential, back 20 years,” he said.
 “When everyone else in the world is moving forward with developing of their people and country, why did Bangladesh have to do this?”

 READ MORE

-Ms Hasina resigned and fled the country after at least 300 people were killed in a violent police crackdown on demonstrations which began early last month.
+Ms Hasina resigned and fled the country after at least 300 people were killed in a violent police crackdown on demonstrations, which began early last month.

 Student protesters took to the streets calling for an end to the country’s quota system, which reserved 30 per cent of government jobs for family members of freedom fighters who fought in the 1971 war for independence from Pakistan.
 The protests quickly evolved into wider demonstrations against political corruption, deep inequality and soaring inflation.